muggy8/require-once/README.md

 The library will take care of the rest with XMLHttpRequests while in the browser or via require() in node. if you do not pass a server property, or if you just use a string, the server wont bother trying to get the asset and will just return a false in that place.
 If this is the case you should have catches so when running your code on the server, you don't expect your asset to come in when a false is going to drop in it's place.

+## Road Map
+There's 2 things I particularly want to do with this project in the future.

+First off the project currently needs to hijack the XMLHttpRequest object and modify it to do it's opperations.
+This isn't really the most ideal solution to the problem but it was the first that came to mind.
+The most immediate goal is to remove the requiremnt for this library to hijack and mutate the XMLHttpRequest object.
+After this change has been made.
+I will mark this project officially as version 1.0.0 assuming stable.

+A bit farther out from now, I plan on adding a Gulp Task plugin that you can use with this plugin do crunch your files on deploy and create a single JS file that you include into your index.html.
+This ofcourse means that all your files must be serviced with something to require so you can test your project with a self including files while you are deployment code will ship with everything that can be packed into the single js file as possiable.
+When that happens it will likely be marked as Version 2.0.0 assuming stable.
+However this is not likely to happen for quite a while as this is a project that I embarked on for another project of my own and I probably wont be working on the packing feature until i'm ready to deploy that version of my own personal project

 ## Licence?
 MIT = free for all yay?

 ## Changelog:

+#### 0.4.6
+Should actually finally fix the bug that was causing the resolution function to resolve twice this time hopefully for real and forever.

 #### 0.4.5
 Removed Debugging "console.log" from min file